ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 ### Message Sending Flow

 1. The cross-chain application, built on the msgport interface **[IMessagePort](../../build/interfaces.md#imessageport)**, invokes the **`send(from, toChainId, to, gasLimit, encoded_call)`** method of the ORMP.
 This method is a payable method, meaning it requires the payment of a specific fee to execute.
 The fee structure is further explained below.
-2. Upon receiving the message, the ORMP contracts emit the `MessageAccepted` event and return msgHash to the sender as the an identifier for that message.
+2. Upon receiving the message, the ORMP contracts emit the `MessageAccepted` event and return msgId to the sender as the an identifier for that message.
 3. The ORMP contracts then invoke the specified relayer and oracle that have been previously registered with the protocol, emitting the `MessageAssigned` to signal the start of their respective tasks.

 Once these two steps are completed, the message sending process is considered finished.